Entanglement Trajectory and its Boundary: Introduction

 An appropriate dose of entanglement can be seen as the resource of the quantum advantage for computation \cite{jozsa2003role,orus2004universality}.
 It can not be too low since quantum states whose von Neumann entropy only scales logarithmically with the number of qubits can be described in terms of Matrix Product States \cite{vidal2003efficient}.
 This means the amount of entropy in the system along the quantum algorithm should be large; otherwise, an efficient algorithm would exist to solve the same problem using Tensor Networks.
 It can not be too high either; otherwise, quantum resources can be replaced with a fair coin since maximum entanglement usually implies maximum randomness \cite{gross2009most}.

 Therefore, all quantum states that present a potential for computational speedup lie in the separation between "not entangled enough" and "too entangled," which is very narrow since almost all quantum states are extremely entangled \cite{gross2009most}.
-In this article, we introduce a new approach to studying this gap, referred to as the entanglement trajectory.
-For simplicity, this article only focuses on bipartite pure quantum states.
+This article introduces a new approach to studying this gap, referred to as the entanglement trajectory.
+Since genuine multipartite entanglement measures are not available for states with a large number of qubits \cite{bengtsson2017geometry}, for simplicity, this article only focuses on bipartite pure quantum states.
 The result is already fruitful under these constraints.
 For such a quantum system, the value of the von Neumann entropy originates from the eigenvalues $\lambda_i$ of the reduced density matrix $\rho_A$, where the subsystem $A$ is partially traced over its complementary system.
 In our experience, these eigenvalues usually consist of an isolated dominant member $\lambda_0$, while the rest are numerically approached to $0$.
 This particular behaviour provides the initial motivation for this paper.
 We ask, what happens when we plot the entanglement trajectory for a quantum process performing a computation, with the dominant eigenvalue on the $x$-axis and the von Neumann entropy on the $y$-axis?
 How does the trajectory change when using other measures of entanglement on the $y$-axis?
 What additional information can be gained about the system?